What is GCLID?

 Gclid, short for Google Click Identifier, is a unique tracking parameter that Google uses to transfer information between your Google Ads account and your Google Analytics account.

-A default feature of any Google Ads (formerly known as Google AdWords) account is URL auto-tagging.
+A default feature of any Google Ads (formerly known as Google Ads) account is URL auto-tagging.
 When this is turned on, Google automatically appends a unique? gclid tracking parameter to your destination URL whenever someone clicks on one of your ads.
 Essentially, this is a way for Google Ads to tell Analytics about all the minute details of a particular user session.

 What kind of details in GCLID?